dhthwy/r/README.md

 On the other hand, I do get it - she probably didn't want that.
 And that's the big reason why I don't believe either one has sincerity in supply.

-How you treat others from day 0 is typically the most authentic version of yourself (first impressions).
+How you treat others from day 0 is typically the most authentic version of yourself.
 If you need others to direct, then it's just a show.

 Anyway, my eyes are closed."